anvo/scala-devcontainer/README.md

 To run the devcontainer, check out the the git repository, open the folder in VS Code and execute the task `>Dev Containers: Open Folder in Container...`.

+You can also use GitHub Codespaces to run the devcontainer.
+On GitHub, open the git repository, click on `Code`, then `Codespaces`, and select `Create codespace on main`.

 ## Starting a Scala script